mills32/M3D-for-PlayStation-Portable/README.md

 ## CREATE ASSETS

 **<ins>IMAGES:</ins>** just PNG files, 32 bit RGBA, 24 bit RGB, indexed 256/16 colors.
+**<ins>FONTS:</ins>** just PNG files, 32 bit RGBA, 24 bit RGB, indexed 256/16 colors, 16x16 characters, arranged as defined in basic ascii.
+It will support latin characters, or any other character supported when saving source files as "OEM US FORMAT / OEM US / CP 437 / ANSI".
 **<ins>MAPS:</ins>** create them using a PNG image for the tiles and TILED to create the map http://www.mapeditor.org/ maps must be in CSV format.
 **<ins>MUSIC & SOUND:</ins>** OSL handles this, it can load wav, MP3, BGM, and tracker formats (MOD,XM,IT).